Subnodal/subOS-concept/docs/en/reference/com.subnodal.subos.backend.packages.md

 `com.example`).
 To prevent confusion, an identifier cannot contain any uppercase, non-Latin or diacriticised characters.

+Namespace identifiers cannot be longer than 128 characters.
+This is to ensure that filenames which append extensions to the identifier are compatible with most filesystems.

 **Parameters:**
 * **`identifier`** (`String`): The namespace identifier to validate